ue22-p20/web-intro/notebooks/31-js-language-overview.md

 +++ {"slideshow": {"slide_type": "slide"}}

-## Classes
+## classes

 +++

 as of ES6, the language has a proper `class` statement

-_Note:_ old javascript does not have class and use other way to define objects.
+_Note:_ older JavaScript does not have class and use other ways to create pseudo-classes

 ```{code-cell}
 class Vector {